lawrencexli/ImageColorization/README.md

 This project implements an image colorization system based on the paper image-to-image translation with conditional adversarial networks, known as the pix2pix model.
 A UNet with DCGAN model is implemented with UNet as generator and a deep convolutional conditional discriminator to achieve realistic photogrgraph colorization.

 ## Dataset

+**This repository does not include the image dataset.
+You need to manually download it from the provided link below. **

 The project uses Mirflickr-25000 image dataset, which contains 25000 photographs retrieved from the social photography site Flickr through its public API.
-Each image in the dataset was classified to an image category, such as people, street, nature, animal etc. The dataset is available here: https://press.liacs.nl/mirflickr/mirdownload.html.
+Each image in the dataset was classified to an image category, such as people, street, nature, animal etc. The dataset can be downloaded here: https://press.liacs.nl/mirflickr/mirdownload.html.

 ## Showcase